tsamaraes/wca4ej-workshop-mq/README.md

 Download the latest WCA4EJ Code Eclipse Extension and install by following these instructions: [Wca4ej Extension](https://ibm.box.com/s/o26ggaar57eh61m2t4ndvx84s31zho3v)

-The Windows plugin requires the [Microsoft Edge WebView2 runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/?form=MA13LH).
+- The Windows plugin requires the [Microsoft Edge WebView2 runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/?form=MA13LH).
-Scroll down and choose Evergreen Standalone Installer.
+- Scroll down and choose Evergreen Standalone Installer.
-In newer versions of Windows this might already be installed.
+- In newer versions of Windows this might already be installed.
 In that case, you will receive this message while installing.

 ### 5. Installing Wca4ej extension

 After downloding the extension from **Step 4** install the wca4ej using eclipse as shown below ![screenshot](./images/1.InstallNewSw.png)

-Choose the loacl package or archive and provide the path where the extension files are downloaded from **Step 4**
+Choose the local package or archive and provide the path where the extension files are downloaded from **Step 4**
 ![screenshot](./images/2.LocateLocalPackage.png)

 After the software (extension gets installed), restart your IDE.
 After restart, navigate to below setting